eriktuck/ei-dev/docs/additional-resources/scoping.md

 > In addition to defining the scope, it is also necessary to decide on a clear and common vision – a description of the desired state or ultimate condition that you are working to achieve.
 Your vision can be summarized in a vision statement, which meets the criteria of being relatively general, visionary, and brief.
 (CMP 2013)

 It's important to be agnostic about the solution within the vision statement.
-The vision is not for everyone to be using the tool your thinking about developing.
+The vision is not for everyone to be using the tool you're thinking about developing.
 Just describe the long-term outcomes that you're trying to achieve in sufficient detail that if you time-traveled to a time in which your strategy was successful, you'd know you were there.

 See [Step 1: Start at the End](../metrics-design/step1-start-at-the-end.md) of our metrics design philosophy for help if you get stuck.